 - Label containers and trays with the variety of seed and the date of planting.

 - Cover tray with a humidity dome or a plastic bag.

 - Warm temperatures help the seeds germinate.
-For a small tray, the top of a refrigerator or radiator can be used.
-Otherwise, special heating mats will provide a consistent temperature.
+For a small tray, the top of a refrigerator or radiator can provide warmth.
+You can also use special heating mats to provide a consistent temperature.

 - When seedlings emerge from the soil, slightly vent the bag or dome.
 When the second set of leaves emerge — known as true leaves — remove the cover and nourish the seedlings by adding an all-purpose, water-soluble fertilizer to the watering tray once a week.

 - After germination, seedlings need light.
 A sunny window will work, but grow lights will offer a consistent source.

 After a few weeks, some plants like tomatoes may require transplanting into larger pots before being moved to the garden.
 And all young plants will need to be “hardened off” or acclimated to the outdoors.
 Follow this Garden Club guide for successful transplanting.